Approach and Landing Tests: After ALT

-Enterprise mated to external tank and dummy SRBs stands on Kennedy Space Center Pad 39A during fit check tests twenty months prior to STS-1.
+Enterprise mated to external tank and dummy SRBs stands on Kennedy Space Center Pad 39A during fit check tests 20 months before STS-1.

-Following the end of the flight test program, Enterprise was taken for testing with the external tank and SRBs in full-up launch configuration, to test both the structural responses of the "stack" itself and the launch procedures prior to the entry into service and first launch of the first operational orbiter.
-These tests first saw Enterprise taken to the Dynamic Structural Test Facility, located at the Marshall Space Flight Center in Huntsville, Alabama, where the complete stack was subjected to vertical ground vibration tests, assessing the structural responses to a number of scenarios.
-Then, the orbiter was flown to the Kennedy Space Center in Florida, to test the procedures of assembling the stack in the Vehicle Assembly Building, transporting it from the VAB to the launch pad, and to fit check the facilities and procedures at LC-39 to be used in launching the Shuttle.
+After the flight test program, Enterprise was taken for testing with the external tank and SRBs in full-up launch configuration, to test both the structural responses of the "stack" itself and the launch procedures before the entry into service and first launch of the first operational orbiter.
+Enterprise was taken to the Dynamic Structural Test Facility at the Marshall Space Flight Center in Huntsville, Alabama, where the complete stack was subjected to vertical ground vibration tests, assessing the structural responses to a number of scenarios.
+Then the orbiter was flown to the Kennedy Space Center in Florida, to test the procedures of assembling the stack in the Vehicle Assembly Building, transporting it from the VAB to the launch pad, and to fit-check the facilities and procedures at LC-39 to be used in launching the Shuttle.